Nightmares on Wax

-George Evelyn (born 15 January 1970), better known by his stage name Nightmares on Wax or DJ E.A.S.E., is an English DJ and record producer from Leeds.
+George Herbert Evelyn (born 15 January 1970), better known by his stage name Nightmares on Wax or DJ E.A.S.E., is an English DJ and record producer from Leeds.
 His music has been released by Warp Records.
 He is based in Ibiza.
-Nightmares on Wax were originally a group consisting of Evelyn and John Halnon, and then later with Kevin Harper.
+Nightmares on Wax was originally a group consisting of Evelyn and John Halnon, and then later with Kevin Harper.

 Early life

 George Evelyn was born in Leeds.
 His father and sister introduced him to the soul music of Quincy Jones and Curtis Mayfield.
-Later, he was fascinated by the hip hop tracks such as "Rapper's Delight" and "Buffalo Gals".
+Later, he was fascinated by hip hop tracks such as "Rapper's Delight" and "Buffalo Gals".

 Career

 Nightmares on Wax was originally formed in 1988 by George Evelyn as a group project with John Halnon, and later with Kevin Harper.
 Their debut studio album, A Word of Science: The First and Final Chapter, was released on Warp in 1991.
 After the release of the album, Harper left the group to pursue a career in DJing.
 Robin Taylor-Firth became a frequent collaborator with Evelyn.

 The second studio album for Warp, titled Smokers Delight, was released in 1995.
 It was placed at number 15 on Fact's "50 Best Trip-Hop Albums of All Time" list.
 Evelyn released Carboot Soul in 1999, and Mind Elevation in 2002.
 In 2005, Evelyn started his own record label Wax On.